-How We Hire For Cultural Fit
+How We Hire for Value Add

 In September of 2019, I saw a job ad for a company called Float that piqued my interest.
 As most folks do, I researched them online and found great information about hiring, culture, and product—which led to me applying for the job and ultimately joining the team.